Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.replace.withInterpolation.multi` - Replace with interpolations everywhere in file
 - `quickfix.replace.withIsEmpty` - Replace with 'isEmpty'
 - `quickfix.replace.withIsEmpty.multi` - Replace with 'isEmpty' everywhere in file
+- `quickfix.replace.withIsNaN` - Replace the condition with '.isNaN'
 - `quickfix.replace.withIsNotEmpty` - Replace with 'isNotEmpty'
 - `quickfix.replace.withIsNotEmpty.multi` - Replace with 'isNotEmpty' everywhere in file
 - `quickfix.replace.withNotNullAware` - Replace with '...'
-- `quickfix.replace.withNullAware` - Replace the '.' with a
+- `quickfix.replace.withNullAware` - Replace the '...' with a '...' in the invocation
+- `quickfix.replace.withUnicodeEscape` - Replace with Unicode escape
 - `quickfix.replace.withVar` - Replace type annotation with 'var'
-- `quickfix.replace.withVar.multi` - Replace type annotations with 'var' in file
+- `quickfix.replace.withVar.multi` - Replace type annotations with 'var' everywhere in file
 - `quickfix.sort.childPropertyLast` - Move child property to end of arguments
 - `quickfix.sort.childPropertyLast.multi` - Move child properties to ends of arguments everywhere in file
 - `quickfix.sort.combinators` - Sort combinators